matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 ## Uploading Patterns

 - Write your pattern in HTML in a Markdown file.
+- The pattern must start with [Front Matter](https://jekyllrb.com/docs/frontmatter/).
+- Set the `title`, `maturity`, and the location of the corresponding `styles`.
+- Turn off the Pattern Controls by using `control: exclude` - this is particulary useful for foundation patterns.

+{% highlight pattern.md %}
+---
+title: Default Button
+styles: base/button.scss
+maturity: ready
+control: exclude
+---
+<a href="javascript:void(0)" class="button">Click Me!</a>
+{% endhighlight %}

 - Upload your pattern to the corresponding folder in `src/patterns`.
 - You need to make sure your pattern is 4 folder levels deep to ensure the are linked correctly, so group you patterns in sub folders